 (a) subject access requests and complaints from a Data Subjects;

 (b) required data protection impact assessments; and or

 (c) enquiries made or investigation or assessment of processing initiated by the Information Commissioner’s Office.

-12.7 Nothing in this clause 12 shall relieve either party of any liability for the acts or omissions of its agents and approved subcontractors in relation to Protected Data processed under this Agreement.
+12.13 Nothing in this clause 12 shall relieve either Party of any liability for the acts or omissions of its agents and approved subcontractors in relation to Protected Data processed under this Contract.